BombShellReaper/Palworld-Linux-Server/README.md

 # Step 10: Change Who Can Use The Switch User Command

-Make a new group to for the su command.
+Make a new group for the su command.
 Replace "*group_name*" with your desired name for the new group.

     sudo groupadd group_name